AlphaHydrae/blog/_drafts/2021-02-12-how-to-display-an-image-protected-by-header-based-authentication.md

 This is because JavaScript in the browser runs on a [single-threaded event loop][event-loop].
 Since your JavaScript runs in the same thread as the UI, any sufficiently heavy calculation will temporary block everything, making your site feel unresponsive.
+(I recommend Philip Roberts' excellent video [*What the heck is an event loop anyway?*][event-loop-video] if you want to learn more about this topic.)

-Maybe a [web worker][web-workers] could be a solution to make sure this work is done in a separate thread, but I did not have time to investigate.
+Maybe a [web worker][web-workers] could be a solution to make sure this work is done in a separate thread, but I did not try going down that path.

 ## Use an object URL